MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-calling-plans.md

 ## Step 3: Get phone numbers
 There are three ways to get new user numbers:

-- **Use the Skype for Business admin center.** For some countries/regions, you can get numbers for your users using the Skype for Business admin center, see [Getting phone numbers for your users](/microsoftteams/getting-phone-numbers-for-your-users).
+- **Use the Teams admin center.** For some countries/regions, you can get numbers for your users by using the Tea,s admin center, see [Getting phone numbers for your users](/microsoftteams/getting-phone-numbers-for-your-users).

 - **Port your existing numbers.** You can port or transfer existing numbers from your current service provider or phone carrier to Office 365.
 See [Transfer phone numbers to Teams](phone-number-calling-plans/transfer-phone-numbers-to-teams.md) or [Manage phone numbers for your organization](manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md) for more information to help you do this.